Western African Ebola epidemic: Post-Ebola virus syndrome

 There are at least 17,000 people who have survived infection from the Ebola virus in Western Africa; some of them have reported lingering health effects.
 In early November, a WHO consultant reported: "Many of the survivors are discharged with the so-called Post-Ebola Syndrome.
 We want to ascertain whether these medical conditions are due to the disease itself, the treatment given or chlorine used during disinfection of the patients.
 This is a new area for research; little is known about the post-Ebola symptoms."
+In August 2015, the WHO held a meeting to work out a "Comprehensive care plan for Ebola survivors" and identify research needed to optimise clinical care and social well-being.
+Stating that "the Ebola outbreak has decimated families, health systems, economies, and social structures", the WHO called the aftermath of the epidemic "an emergency within an emergency."

+On 22 January, the WHO issued Clinical Care for Survivors of Ebola Virus Disease: Interim Guidance.
+The guidance covers specific issues like musculoskeletal pain, which is reported in up to 75% of survivors.
+The pain is symmetrical and more pronounced in the morning, with the larger joints most affected.
+There is also possible periarticular tenosynovitis affecting the shoulders.
+The WHO guidelines advise to distinguish non-inflammatory arthralgia from inflammatory arthritis.
+Concerning ocular problems, sensitivity to light and blurry vision have been indicated among survivors.
+Among the aftereffects of Ebola virus disease, uveitis and optic nerve disease could appear after an individual is discharged.
+Ocular problems could threaten sight in survivors, thus the need for prompt treatment.
+In treating such individuals, the WHO recommends urgent intervention if uveitis is suspected.
+Hearing loss has been reported in Ebola survivors 25% of the time.

 In February 2015, a Sierra Leone physician said about half of the recovered patients she saw reported declining health and that she had seen survivors go blind.
 In May 2015, a senior consultant to the WHO said that the reports of eye problems were especially worrying because "there are hardly any ophthalmologists in Western Africa, and only they have the skills and equipment to diagnose conditions like uveitis that affect the inner chambers of the eye."

-The medical director of a hospital in Liberia reported that he was seeing health problems in patients who had been in recovery for as long as nine months.
-Problems he was seeing included chronic pain, sometimes so severe that walking was difficult; eye problems, including uveitis; and headaches as the most common physical symptoms.
-"They're still very severe and impacting their life every day.
-These patients will need medical care for months and maybe years."
-A physician from the Kenema hospital in Sierra Leone reported similar health difficulties.

-In December 2014, a British aid worker who had just returned from Sierra Leone was diagnosed with Ebola.
-She was treated with survivors' blood plasma and experimental drugs and declared free of disease in January 2015.
-However, in October 2015, she again became critically ill and was diagnosed with meningitis.
-In this unprecedented case it is thought that the virus remained in her brain replicating at a very low level until it had replicated to a degree capable of causing clinical meningitis.
-The woman was treated and in November 2015 it was reported that she had recovered.

-In terms of medical literature that are reviews, few articles have been published, such as Shantha, et al. which discusses management of panuveitis and iris heterochromia.